Don'Tale Mayes: Ultimate Fighting Championship

 Don'Tale Mayes made his UFC debut against Ciryl Gane on October 26, 2019, at UFC Fight Night: Maia vs. Askren.
 He lost the fight by a heel hook in the third round.

 Mayes faced Rodrigo Nascimento on May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
 He lost the fight via second round rear naked choke.

 Mayes faced Roque Martinez on November 14, 2020 UFC Fight Night: Felder vs. dos Anjos.
 He won the fight via unanimous decision.

 Mayes was scheduled to face Tai Tuivasa on March 20, 2021, at UFC on ESPN: Brunson vs. Holland.
 However, Mayes was removed from the fight during the week leading up to the event for undisclosed reasons and was replaced by promotional newcomer Harry Hunsucker.

 Mayes faced Josh Parisian on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
-He won the bout via TKO due to humping Parisian into submission in the third round.
+He won the bout via TKO in the third round.